imini-app/multiple-player-colyseus-matter-phaser/README.md

 ```
 npm run start
 ```

-Use this below to open the repo in your browser:
+Use this link below to open the repo in your browser:
 Open [http://localhost:2567](http://localhost:2567) in your browser.

 ### License: MIT License